Pauline Auzou: Career

 Early in her studies and career, Auzou made paintings of legendary Greek figures.
 She made studies of male and female nudes, something generally deemed inappropriate for women artists at the time.
 Women artists found greater success in creating paintings of women in homey settings, making music or reading.

 She was a successful artist, first a Neoclassist, who made historic, genre and portrait paintings, including depictions of Napoleon.
 She received 2,000 to 4,000 francs in stipend payments, for the creation of essentially government mandated paintings of contemporary events, including paintings made of and for Napoleon.
 Like her sister artists Eugénie Servières, Hortense Haudebourt-Lescot, and Sophie Lemire, she added a feminine touch to paintings in the Troubadour style for patrons such as Caroline, Duchesse de Berry and Empress Josephine.

-The Paris Salon opened up the exhibition to women's works in 1791.
+The Paris Salon opened up the exhibition to a greater number of women's works at the Salon of 1791.
 Her works were exhibited at the Paris Salon.
 In 1793, A Bacchante and A study of a head.
 She made a painting of legendary Daphnis and Phyllis, which was exhibited at the 1795 salon.
 In 1804, The First Sense of Coquetry was exhibited there.
-She was awarded a first class medal at the Salon of 1806 for her painting of Pickard Elder, which in 1807 was represented in the painting Mr. Pickard and his family.
+She was awarded a first-class medal at the Salon of 1806 for her painting of Pickard Elder, which in 1807 was represented in the painting Mr. Pickard and his family.
 In 1808, she was awarded the medaille de première classe for her work.
 That year she exhibited Mr. Picard and his family at the Salon of 1808.